bezmoradi/tutorials/go/03-variables-and-types.md

 The `Printf` function formats according to a format specifier and writes to standard output:

--   `%v` gets replaced by the variable' value
+-   `%v` gets replaced by the variable's value
--   `%T` gets replaced by the variable' type
+-   `%T` gets replaced by the variable's type

 As an example we have: